Our goal within this priority area is that every community in North Carolina has the conditions for good health.

 - Supporting policy efforts to address issues facing rural communities and enhanced integration of development opportunities for leaders in rural areas to build advocacy capacity.

-- Exploring opportunities to address chronic underfunding of, and support leadership in, public health – specifically at the local level.
+- Exploring opportunities to address chronic underfunding of, and support leadership in, public health – specifically in communities of color at the local level.

 - Enhancing collaboration across the state with capacity-building intermediary organizations to support local nonprofits.